varshith15/zotify/README.md

 Zotify is intended to be used in compliance with DMCA, Section 1201, for educational, private and fair use, or any simlar laws in other regions.
 Zotify contributors are not liable for damages caused by the use of this tool.
 See the [LICENSE](./LICENCE) file for more details.

+---

+**P.S.** This fork builds upon the excellent work of the original [Zotify project](https://github.com/zotify-dev/zotify) with performance optimizations and enhanced features for power users.